dklinges9/ecoclimateglobal/content/english/_index.md

   title : "  If research is the eyes of the scientific community, outreach is its voice: positive change requires proper communication and motivation.

   One form of conveying the importance of conservation work is through film and photo.
-See the gallery for some of Nature Dave's work developing multimedia products to share some of the amazing wildlife and scenes he's experienced.
+See the gallery for some of our photos some of the amazing wildlife and scenes we've experienced.

   "
   button: